7 Mar 2025 | By : Dr. Albert Winandar, D.C.

 Physical Therapy

-Targeted exercises: A spine expert can create an exercise plan that targets the muscles responsible for supporting the spine, particularly the core.
+A spine expert can create an exercise plan that targets the muscles reponsible for supporting the spine, particularly the core.
 Strengthening these muscles helps alleviate pressure on the lower back.
+For example: Stretching and mobility exercise to help improving flexibility in the spine and increase mobility; Postural education to build awareness during sitting, standing, and moving to minimize strain on the back.

 Chiropractic Care